-UNIFORM POLICY
+O. UNIFORM POLICY

 There is a uniform policy that is strictly enforced.
 Every family is given this uniform policy.
 If your child is consistently out of uniform, the students' homeroom teacher will bring it to your attention with a form that needs to be signed and returned.
 If your child will be out of uniform for a day, a note must be sent stating the reason for not wearing the correct uniform.
 If the student continues to be out of uniform a demerit and or detention may be issued.
-The administration has the final say concerning the uniform policy.